Ultragamer2010/DofE_bronze_python/README.md

 ## Nov 25, 2023

-- Anaconda is going to be my environment manager -Jupyterjab is going to be my ide (interactive development environment)
+- Anaconda is going to be my environment manager
+- jupyterjab is going to be my ide (interactive development environment)
+- github is gooing to be my version control system